Outagamie County - Marriage License Brochure(PDF, 338KB)

 A certified copy of your birth record issued by the state or county where you were born.

-This document should have a “raised seal” indicating its legitimacy.
-The birth record must be legible, not tattered and torn.
+This vital record should have a “raised seal” indicating its legitimacy.
+The birth record must be legible, not tattered and/or torn.
 If there are middle initials listed for either birth parent, make sure to know the middle name and its spelling for the appointment.

 Please verify your birth record is a valid certified copy:

-Note: If the birth record is in an alternative language other than English, the applicant must have a certified translated copy to English (along with the original non-translated copy for comparison purposes).
+Note: If the original birth record being used is in another language other than English, the applicant must include a certified English translation of the birth record.
+The applicant will need to bring the original non-translated copy and the certified translated copy for comparison purposes.

-It is preferred to bring in each applicant’s Social Security card, but if one cannot be located, writing social security number down for the appointment will suffice.
+If possible, please bring in each applicant’s Social Security card, but if one cannot be located, writing the social security number down for the appointment will suffice.

 Note: If the applicant was not issued a Social Security number the space will be marked with “none”.